 Was the Luo Shu of interest to the Christian religion?

-This book, The Language of Numbers Demystified, is now available as an e-book.
+This book, Number, Time, Archetype, is now available as an e-book.
 Deeper explanations than the present blog is able to elaborate upon are provided in this unique book.